mykyta4876/python_strategy/race/Readme.txt

 I've done.
 I added arguments to the code to calculate course stats or not.
-In case you want to calculate course stats, please use -c flag. python horse_racing.py -f newformat.csv -c python horse_racing.py -f horse_racing_data.csv -c
+In case you want to calculate course stats, please use -c flag. python horse_racing.py -f newformat.csv -c python horse_racing.py -f Book1.csv -c
 In case you don't want to calculate course stats, please don't use -c flag. python horse_racing.py -f newformat.csv